-Loosen the brake band adjustment nut allowing clutch pivot stop arm and stop bolt to make contact (refer to Blade Brake Band Adjustment illustration on page 76).
+Loosen the brake band adjustment nut allowing stop arm and stop bolt to make contact (refer to Blade Brake Band Adjustment illustration).

-- To check the pulley travel, first engage the clutch, then measure the distance the pulley travels as the clutch is disengaged and the stop arm contacts the stop bolt. - 2.
-Adjust the pivot stop bolt to give 1-5/8 in. to 1-3/4 in.
-(41 mm to 44 mm) pulley travel from "clutch engaged" to "clutch disengaged".
+- 1. To check the pulley travel, first engage the clutch, then measure the distance the pulley travels as the clutch is disengaged and the stop arm contacts the stop bolt. - Adjust the pivot stop bolt to give 1 in. to 1-1/8 in.
+(25 mm to 29 mm) pulley travel from "clutch engaged" to "clutch disengaged".